EliahKagan/palgoviz/README.md

 These are files with information potentially relevant to preparing exercises from the code in this project.
 It currently also contains some documentation in rough draft form.

+### `doc`

+This is project-wide documentation that is not important enough to go in this top-level readme, and documentation support files (e.g., images).

 ### `sandbox`